tetra-code/cse_y2_notes/Q1/BDP/week4.md

 When multiple senders/receivers are involved, we need an external ordering scheme:
 - **total ordering**: EVERY pair of events can be placed in some order (usually by global time)
-- **casual ordering**: order can be defined by a relationship between two events
+- **causal ordering**: order can be defined by a relationship between two events

 Total ordering only possible if our message rate is *globally* bounded (e.g. 1 msg/sec/receiver), and less fine-grained than our clock accuracy (e.g. ms range), then synchronized RTCs are enough to guarantee order.